Baalu-SS/Baalu-SS/README.md

 ### Hi there 👋, I'm Baalu!
 ####  A data analyst enthusiast and I live in Australia.

-![ A data analyst enthusiast and I live in Australia.]

 # 💫 About Me:
 🧲 I completed my Masters in Business Analytics and Marketing from the University of New South Wales, Sydney.